Getting started

 2 Crystal River Basin

 We will examine a straightforward example of the Crystal river basin, which includes a main river and a single tributary flowing into the sea (see Figure 1).
-An average discharge of \(44.45 \text{ m}^3/\text{s}\) is measured at the confluence.
+Between 2014 and 2023 an average discharge of \(44.45 \text{ m}^3/\text{s}\) is measured at the confluence.
 In this module, the basin is free of any activities, allowing the model to simulate the natural flow.
 The next step is to include a demand (irrigation) that taps from a canal out of the main river.

 Figure 1: Crystal Basin based on natural flow